 4.4 At-Large Directors.
 Four members of the Board of Directors shall be elected at-large (“At-Large Directors”) for terms of two years that begin at the next regular Board of Directors meeting following the annual meeting of Members at which the At-Large Director is elected.
 Two At-Large Directors shall be elected in odd-numbered year for terms of two years.
 Two At-Large Directors shall be elected in even-numbered years for terms of two years.
 At-Large Representatives shall be elected by at least three eligible Members during the voting period of the Annual Meeting.
 For At-Large Director positions, ranked choice voting may be used.
 The Board of Directors shall set the voting period and voting method(s) 30 days prior to the Annual Meeting date.
 Candidates for At-Large Directors must be present at the time of election.

 4.5 Procedures for Election of Grid Representatives and At-Large Directors.
 Ballots that contain more names than positions up for election shall be invalid.
 If a ballot purports to vote for a candidate more than once, only one vote, will be counted for the candidate.
-In an election where there are three or more nominated candidates, if two or more candidates receive the highest number of votes, a tie-breaking election among such candidates will be held immediately.
-If there are only two candidates and there is a tie vote, the election shall be determined by coin flip or another method agreed by the two candidates.
+In an election where three or more nominated candidates, receive the highest number of votes, a tie-breaking election among such candidates will be held immediately.
+If two nominated candidates receive the highest number of votes, the election shall be determined by coin flip or another method agreed by the two candidates.
 The Board of Directors may adopt such additional election rules and procedures as they consider appropriate.
 Elected Director may serve no more than 3 Consecutive two year terms or 6 consecutive years, whichever is longer, however they may run for additional terms if there is no opposing candidate.

 4.6 Appointed Business Representatives.
 In addition to the Directors elected pursuant to Sections 4.3 and 4.4, two Directors shall be appointed by area business organizations.
 The Highland Business Association shall appoint one Director and the West End Business and Professional Association shall appoint one Director.
 The entity appointing a Director pursuant to this Section shall be entitled to appoint an Alternate or establish a procedure for designating an Alternate to attend and participate in a Board of Directors meeting in place of the appointed Director in the event of such Director’s absence.